Thatguy560/Favourite-Programming-Language/README.md

 **Github (API) test**

 We would like you to build a web or command line application,which should allow users to enter an arbitrary Github username,and be presented with a best guess of the Github user's favourite programming language.
-This can be computed by using the Github API to fetch all of the user's **public** Github repos, each of which includes the name of the dominant language for the repository.
+This can be computed by using the Github API to fetch all of the user's **public** Github repositories, each of which includes the name of the dominant language for the repository.
 Documentation for the Github API can be found at https://developer.github.com/v3/

 You may use any programming language, framework, or library.